1. Learn

 Tracking the Threat

 The Senate Energy and Natural Resources Committee proposes adding the sale of up to 3 million acres of public lands to the budget reconciliation bill making its way through Congress.
-Note: The reconciliation process is a shortcut for controversial policy, since it’s exempt from the filibuster in the Senate.
-For more information, check out the ‘What the heck is budget reconciliation?’ fact sheet below.
+After widespread public outcry, the plan’s architect — Senator Mike Lee of Utah — removed it from the bill.

 The House Natural Resources Committee votes to sell off more than 500,000 acres of public lands in a late-night amendment to reconciliation legislation.
 After widespread public outcry and leadership from the bipartisan Public Lands Caucus — including Colorado Rep. Joe Neguse — sell-off was stripped from the bill.